sftsrv/lynks/README.md

 {
   // root folder from which pages should be resolved "root": "./src/docs",
+  // if not provided will defult to `relative` "resolution": {
+    "strategy": "root", // options are `root | relative` "keepExtension": false
+  },
   "aliases": {
-    // aliases resolve relative to the "root"
+    // aliases resolve relative to the `root`
     // the key can be any value that you use within pages for linking "@api": "./generated/api"
   }